Trigger Words Are The Best Way To Attract Attention

 A little re-writing can often make all the difference between an average post and a great post.

 But pay attention and make sure you do a full grammar check when you edit or add to your existing content.
+It’s so easy for typos to happen when you edit too quickly.

 You might only need to add a couple of basic trigger words to your 2,000-word article because they can really help you improve your interest factor.